the-bob/chartmuseum/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add <alias> https://the-bob.github.io/helm-charts
+  helm repo add the-bob https://the-bob.github.io/chartmuseum

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo